What does it mean: TO FORGIVE (part 1)

-To sit and dwell on the offense, means that we are focused on and meditating on the offense itself; including the emotions associated with and involving the people who offended us.
+To sit and dwell on the offense, means that we are focused on and meditating on the offense itself: The emotions associated with and involved, as well as the people who are involved and who offended us.

 2Co 10:5 KJV Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;

 Php 4:8 KJV Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.